zhudelong/elevator_button_recognition/README.md

 ### Demonstration:
 1. Run `roslaunch button_recognition button_recognition.launch ` to launch the recognition service, which recieves a `sensor_msgs/CompressedImage` as input and return a `recog_result` (self-defined) type of response.
 2. Run `roslaunch button_tracker button_tracker.launch` to launch the tracking node, where the recognition service is called to initialize a 'Multi-Tracker`.
    - The simplest KCF tracker is used in this implementation.
    - Change the multi-tracker to single-tracker will further increase the processing speed.
-3. Two demo-mages are listed as follows.
-They are screenshots from two Youtube video.
+3. Two demo-images are listed as follows.
+They are screenshots from two Youtube videos.
 Recognition results are visualized at the center of each bounding box.

   <p align="center">
     <img src="demos/sample-1.jpg" width=960 height=540>